Writings about Music

 Nazir Ali Jairazbhoy and Tim Maher visiting an Indian village (photo © 1974 Tim Maher)

-Dawn and twilight are a central experience for Indian classical music.
+Dawn and twilight are a central experience for North Indian classical music.
 Ragas for these magical times are named Sandhi Prakash, with Sandhi meaning junction and Prakash denoting light, together describing the transitional meeting place of day and night.

 - Michael Robinson, August 2017, Los Angeles